hyperledger-archives/sawtooth-core/docs/source/community/issue_tracking.rst

 issue".
 If any environment details differ, please add those with your comment to the matching issue.

-If you would like, you could also bring up the issue on :ref:`slack` for initial feedback before submitting the issue in JIRA.
+If you would like, you could also bring up the issue on :ref:`chat` for initial feedback before submitting the issue in JIRA.

 When reporting an issue, please provide as much detail as possible about how